-Quincy: City of Refuge for the Mormons and for fleeing African American slaves CLICK
+Quincy: City of Refuge for the Mormons and fleeing African American slaves CLICK

 LODGING: Heritage Hotel of Quincy, 300 Gardner Expressway